uber-archive/vis-academy/src/docs/building-a-geospatial-app/6-linking-it-all.md

 And as you can see, interactions on the bar chart are now visible on our deck.gl part!

 <ul class="insert takeaways">
-  <li>React-Vis and Deck.GL components can interact with each other and their parent, just like any other React component!</li>
+  <li>React-Vis and Deck.GL components can interact their parent and their children, just like any other React component!</li>
   <li>There's no limit to what you can achieve!</li>
 </ul>